aradhakrishnanGFDL/CatalogBuilder/README.md

 To work with GFDL PP data, please use the following instructions as we refine the instructions and code base to be more unified.
 1. module load conda
-2. Install your own conda  environment by using the environment_intake.yml in the repo OR use the conda environment here by doing <br>
-    conda env create -f environment_intake.yml
-    conda activate [new_env]
+2. Install your own conda  environment by using the environment_intake.yml in the repo OR use the conda environment here by doing conda env create -f environment_intake.yml conda activate [new_env]